Lucius Banks

-Lucius Banks, Jr. (1 May 1886 – February 1955) was an American professional rugby league footballer who played in the 1910s.
-He played in England for Hunslet in Hunslet, Leeds in 1912 and, is thought to be the first black athlete to compete in rugby league football; the first American to play rugby league; and, according to the historian Tony Collins, "probably only the fourth black American to play professional football of any code".
+Lucius Banks, Jr. (May 1, 1886 – February 1955) was an American professional rugby league player who played in the 1910s.
+He played in England for Hunslet in Hunslet, Leeds in 1912 and, is thought to be the first black athlete to compete in rugby league; the first American to play rugby league; and, according to the historian Tony Collins, "probably only the fourth black American to play professional football of any code".

 Biography

 Early life

-Banks was born in Virginia, United States in either 1885 or 1886 to Lucius Banks Sr. and Julia Webb Banks.
+Banks was born in Virginia in either 1885 or 1886 to Lucius Banks Sr. and Julia Webb Banks.
 The family moved to Arlington, Massachusetts when he was still young.

 Banks served in the U.S. cavalry, recorded as a private in 1910 in the Army and Navy Register.
 He was stationed at West Point, New York from 1908 to 1912, where he excelled in both cricket and American football.

 Playing career

 Banks was spotted playing as a quarterback in New York by a one-time member of Hunslet's management committee, and the club bought him out of the army and brought him to the UK, apparently partly because the club thought an exotic player would boost revenue.
 The strategy seems to have worked, as 'his presence significantly swelled the attendance at his first game'.

 Local news reporting on Banks's first game in England included some prominent racist coverage, with a local evening paper running the headline 'Hunslet's Coloured Coon' and the Yorkshire Post suggesting that local players should have been hired instead and commenting that "if the club wanted to sign 'coloured' players they should go to South Africa, where there are reputed to be capable goal kickers with bare feet".